-The graphics array is located on the XGA Display Adapter/A and operates in two video modes:
+The graphics array is located on the system board and operates in two video modes:

-1. VGA compatibility mode

-2. XGA compatibility mode.
+- 1. VGA compatibility mode - 2.
+XGA compatibility mode.

-The adapter comes with four video-memory modules (512KB) installed.
+The system comes with at least four video-memory modules (512KB) installed.
 Four additional sockets are available for installing additional video-memory modules (maximum video memory is 1MB).
 When the system is powered-on, the graphics array is in the VGA mode.
 In this mode, all VGA alphanumeric text, and all-points-addressable (APA) graphics video modes are supported.
 The maximum resolution in VGA compatibility mode is 720-by-400 picture elements (PELS) in the text mode, and 640-by-480 PELS in the graphics mode.
 A maximum of 256 colors or 64 shades of gray is supported in VGA mode.
 Composite video is not supported.